Michael Kharas, PhD

 New York, NY

-Dr. Michael G. Kharas is an Associate Investigator that leads a laboratory in the Molecular Pharmacology Program at the Memorial Sloan-Kettering Cancer Center (New York, NY, USA).
-Dr. Kharas is a member of the Centers for Hematological Malignancies, Stem Cell Biology, Cellular Engineering and Experimental Therapeutics.
-Dr. Kharas finished his postdoctoral training at Brigham and Women’s Hospital and studied how signaling pathways alters stem cell regulation with Drs.
+Dr. Michael G. Kharas is a Member of the Molecular Pharmacology Program at the Memorial Sloan-Kettering Cancer Center (New York, NY, USA) and member of Center for Hematological Malignancies.
+Dr. Kharas finished his postdoctoral training at Brigham and Women’s Hospital in Boston and studied how signaling pathways alters stem cell regulation with Drs.
 Gary Gilliland and George Daley.
-In 2011, he started his laboratory at MSK and focused on the controllers of cellular fate in the blood.
+In 2011 he started his laboratory at MSK and focused on the controllers of cellular fate in the blood.
 His laboratory has uncovered new RNA regulators and how they modulate self-renewal, cell-fate decisions, and differentiation in both normal blood development and in myeloid leukemia.
-His laboratory is also developing small molecule inhibitors that can block the function of these RNA regulators as a potential therapeutic strategy in leukemia.
+Dr. Kharas has received recognition including the Leukemia Lymphoma Society Scholar Award and American Society of Hematology Scholar Award.
+His laboratory is developing inhibitors that block the function of RNA regulators as a new therapeutic strategy in leukemia.